HPEEzmeral/spark-on-k8s/charts/metastore/README.md

 Filename : hive-site.xml <xml file name which has mysql credentials>
 Namespace for secret : sampletenant

-By mounting this secret, we will append this hive-site.xml to the original hive-site.xml
+This hive-site.xml only contains the mysql server connection information By mounting this secret, we will append this hive-site.xml to the original hive-site.xml

 This secret should consist of an xml file data and the contents should be as follows: